alexrudnick/dissertation/BURNDOWN.md

 ## integration
   * figure out what the simplest thing we can do is that demonstrates an integration story: SQUOIA and phrasal?
+    * we could do SQUOIA for Quechua and Phrasal for Guarani!
   * get buy-in from Mike and Sandra

   * pull all gn text from guarani-nee and gn-wikipedia.